Ee-Hsin/jordanstocks/README.md

 TODO tomorrow:

-1. create another fetch React query for Holdings page to fetch from firebase
+1. Migrate ContactUs Form to useQuery and add a loading state
-2. Migrate ContactUs Form to useQuery and add a loading state
+2. Fix the '/' issue with subscribing to emal lists
 3. BlogPage should not have logic in it, move the logic to BlogDisplay

 Additional: